Withnail and I: Pre-production

-Peter Frampton worked as make-up artist, Sue Love as hair stylist and Andrea Galer worked as costume designer.
+Peter Frampton worked as make-up artist, Sue Love as hair stylist and Andrea Galer as costume designer.

 Casting

 Mary Selway worked as casting director.

-Paul McGann was Robinson's first choice for "I" but he was fired during rehearsals because Robinson decided McGann's Scouse (Liverpool) accent was wrong for the character.
+McGann was Robinson's first choice for "I" but he was fired during rehearsals because Robinson decided McGann's Scouse (Liverpool) accent was wrong for the character.
 Several other actors read for the role but McGann eventually persuaded Robinson to re-audition him, promising to affect a Home Counties accent and quickly won back the part.

-Actors Robinson considered for "Withnail" included Daniel Day-Lewis, Bill Nighy, Kenneth Branagh, and Edward Tudor-Pole.
-Robinson claims that Richard E. Grant was too fat to play Withnail and told him that "half of you has got to go".
+Actors Robinson considered for "Withnail" included Daniel Day-Lewis, Bill Nighy, Kenneth Branagh and Edward Tudor-Pole.
+Robinson claims that Grant was too fat to play Withnail and told him that "half of you has got to go".
 Grant has denied this.

-Though he played a raging alcoholic, Grant is a teetotaller with an allergy to alcohol.
+Though he plays a raging alcoholic, Grant is a teetotaller with an allergy to alcohol.
 He had never been drunk prior to making the film.
 Robinson decided that it would be impossible for Grant to play the character without having ever experienced inebriation and a hangover, so he "forced" the actor on a drinking binge.
 Grant has stated that he was "violently sick" after each drink and found the experience deeply unpleasant.

 Filming

-According to Richard E. Grant's book, With Nails, filming started on 2 August 1986 in the Lake District and shooting took seven weeks.
+According to Grant's book, With Nails, filming commenced on 2 August 1986 in the Lake District and shooting took seven weeks.
 A rough cut was screened to the actors in a Wardour Street screening room on 8 December 1986.
 Denis O'Brien, who oversaw the filming on behalf of HandMade Films, nearly shut the film down on the first day of production.
 He thought that the film had no "discernible jokes" and was badly lit.
 During the filming of the scene in which Withnail drinks a can of lighter fluid, Robinson changed the contents of the can between takes from water to vinegar to get a better reaction from Grant.
 The film cost £1.1 million to make.
 Robinson received £80,000 to direct, £30,000 of which he reinvested into the film to shoot additional scenes such as the journeys to and from Penrith, which HandMade Films would not fund.
 The money was never reimbursed after the film's success.
 Ringo Starr is credited as a "Special Production Consultant" under his legal name, Richard Starkey MBE.